ind9/starcluster_hadoop_plugin/README.md

 It features more configuration options than the distributed plugin.
 These options can be set in the StarCluster 'config' file.

 The Hadoop software is assumed to be alreadly installed on the virtual machines.
-A 'user-data' file is included in the repo for installing Hadoop on Ubuntu server versions 12.04 and 12.10 and creating a compliant virtual machine.
+A 'user-data' file is included in the repo for installing Hadoop on Ubuntu server versions 12.04 and 12.10 and for creating a compliant virtual machine.
 This virtual machine can be burned into an AMI image and used as the node image id for the cluster.
 Although StarCluster expects NFS to be installed on its virtual machines, Hadoop runs fine without it despite StarCluster's error messages.

 If you are familiar with Hadoop, Hadoop requires one user to be the Hadoop master superuser.
 The master superuser is the user who starts the Hadoop daemons and who is authorized to do administration of the Hadoop distributed file system.
 This user requires passwordless access through ssh to all the other nodes in order to do this.
-This functionality is configured by the included user-data file.
+This functionality is configured by the included 'user-data' file.

-The plugin has a setting called HADOOP_USER that set the name of this Hadoop superuser.
-By default it is set to user 'hadoop'.
+The plugin has a setting called HADOOP_USER that sets the name of this Hadoop superuser.
+By default it is set to the user 'hadoop'.
 If the user name changes this setting much be changed as well.

 This plugin was intentionally designed not to be dependent on the StarCluster cluster user.
 Because of that the cluster user can be used without restriction, for example as a general user of the Hadoop cluster.

-Oddly I found it easier to run Hadoop on Amazon's EC2 instances in cluster mode rather than in standalone mode on one machine.
-So please do not get put off if standalone mode does not work.
-In addition, StarCluster makes it very easy to start a cluster of machines.
-StarCluster, for example, automatically configures each machine's /etc/hosts file so they can talk to each other.

-An example starcluster 'config' file is shown below:
+An example StarCluster 'config' file is shown below:

 ```ini
 [global]